Fix Website Errors Fast

 - Check nameservers

-- Verify A record points to the correct IP
+- Verify the A record points to the correct IP

 - Flush local DNS cache

-- Wait for propagation if records were just changed
+- Wait for propagation if records were changed recently

 SSL & HTTPS Errors

-SSL errors happen when the browser or proxy cannot establish a trusted secure connection.
-These issues are common after certificate renewals, migrations, CDN changes, or forced HTTPS redirects.
+SSL errors happen when the browser, proxy, or CDN cannot establish a trusted secure connection.
+These are common after certificate renewals, domain changes, migrations, CDN setup changes, or forced HTTPS redirects.

 Most Common SSL Errors